aksxaay/typescript/javascript/documentation/namaste-javascript/namaste-javascript.md

-> whenever EC -> you get reference to LE of its lexical parent + Memory and Code lexical parent of a() is c() this orange diagram or something lmao
+> whenever EC -> you get reference to LE of its lexical parent + Memory and Code lexical parent of a() is c() this orange thing - lexical env of parent

+There's apparently this `[[Scopes]]` in the debugger that reveals other variables.

 GCE's LE -> null

-this whole process of looking for parent of parent of parent LE is known as scope-chain
+> this whole process of looking for parent of parent of parent LE is known as scope-chain

-Scope-chain -> Chain of LE and Parent references if JS does not reference in local memory goes up one level of LE
+**Scope-chain** -> Chain of LE and Parent references if JS does not reference in local memory goes up one level of LE this is due to scope-chain, it just traverses it

 apparently the call stack gives the scope chaining all away